Troubleshoot common issues that you might have with Network Topology. To learn more about Network Topology, see the

 No nodes were found for this graph

 Check that your resources aren't hidden by a filter.
-For more information, see Using Network Topology.
+For more information, see Filtering specific entities.

 Only resources that are created by the current project are visible to that project.
 If you are using Shared VPC, you might have your network in the host project and resources in service projects.
 In the host project, Network Topology doesn't visualize the Shared VPC network or its resources because the resources are in service projects.
 To visualize resources in the Shared VPC network, use a Cloud Monitoring Workspace to aggregate your projects.
 For more information, see Adding multiple projects to a single graph.

 Why don't I see traffic between entities?

 At least one supported resource on either end of a connection must communicate with the other for traffic between them to become visible.
-For more information, see Connections and Supported resources and connections in the overview.
+For more information, see Resources and traffic in the overview.

 An instance or load balancer is missing

 You might have an existing instance or load balancer that isn't shown in a Network Topology graph.
 The following sections describe scenarios when a resource isn't shown.